xtremind/tmber/README.md

 - [x] pick a card from the discard pile
 - [x] validate picked card
 - [x] discard 1 or more cards
+- [x] validate discarded cards (all from hand and one of : single, double, triple, quadruple, series of 3, series of 4, series of 5)
+- [x] next player

 ## IN PROGRESS

 ## BLOCKED